WIKI2020/FacePose_pytorch/README.md

 **Q3: What should I do when I find a bug?**

 A3: Check out the update log if it's been fixed, then pull the latest code to try again.
 If it doesn't help, create a new issue and describe it in detail.

+## Contribution
+Many thanks to ElonMusk,RobertDowney,huangwj and wangz for contributing and revising to the code and English documentation.